bluesatin/foundry-vtt-layers-panel/README.md

 A Foundry VTT Module that adds a layers-panel tool to the inbuilt drawing-tools.

 ## Details
-Initial proof-of-concept release, extremely rough around the edges.
+Initial proof-of-concept release, likely to be rough around the edges.

 Designed for assisting people in creating basic battle-maps in Foundry VTT using the drawing-tools canvas layer.
 Currently the default workflow makes the selection and modification of objects very awkward when they're layered on top of each other.